twr14152/go2run/README.md

 # runcli
 - Package that allow users to login to groups of devices issuing show/config commands
+- The groupings are based on common login credentials
 - Good for troubleshooting, gathering info quickly, and lab environments
 - Import package into your code and your off to the races